 Curious to learn about how much ‘traditional’ indigenous ayahuasca ceremonies resemble those mostly offered to foreign visitors?
 Read What’s a “Traditional” Ayahuasca Ceremony?
 Hint: It’s Not What You Think

-Reconnecting to Ancestral Knowledge
+Reconnecting with Ancestral Knowledge

 The generations of colonization and extractivist activities have weighed down on indigenous communities, also manifesting in a disconnect from ritual plant medicine use.
 With many elders of the population perishing in the generations of suffering, and others prioritizing bare survival, passing of ancestral knowledge became difficult to maintain.